ovh/cds/docs/content/docs/integrations/aws/aws_s3.md

 - [worker cache command]({{< relref "/docs/components/worker/cache">}})

 Notice: per default, the storage is configured in CDS Configuration.
-This integration allows user to user their own AWS S3 Storage and not use the shared storage.
+This integration allows user to use their own AWS S3 Storage and not use the shared storage.

 ## Configure with WebUI